ULTRAVIOLET BLOOD IRRADIATION

-Ultraviolet blood irradiation therapy (UVB), which involves extracting a small portion of the individuals blood (300-400 cc) and exposing it to UV light, is administered intravenously through a sterile catheter and quartz cuvette.
+Ultraviolet blood irradiation therapy (UVB), which involves extracting a small portion of the individual’s blood (300-400 cc) and exposing it to UV light, is administered intravenously through a sterile catheter and quartz cuvette.

 As the UV treated blood is re-introduced into the arm of the individual, it acts as a kind of immune system blueprint against various infectious agents.
-Ultraviolet blood irradiation therapy has been shown to have many rhelogical effects, such as increased oxygen to various tissues and organs, inactivation of toxins, and activation of white blood cells.
+UVB has been shown to have many rheological effects, such as increased oxygen to various tissues and organs, inactivation of toxins, and activation of white blood cells.

 According to the American Cancer Society, ultraviolet blood irradiation therapy is approved by the FDA for treating T-cell lymphoma involving the skin.
 Clinical trials of ultraviolet blood irradiation therapy have been successful against pneumococcus, staphylococcus, streptococcus, and a mixture of other microbes.